Spherical-S/Capn-Valorant-Statistics-App/README.md

 * App must be run in administrator mode, it will not open unless admin permission is granted (Fixed in next update)
 * Multifactorauth.exe file size is pretty large for no apparent reason (Fixed in next update)
 * Installer sometimes detected as a virus
+* Have to login twice on the first startup

 # Credits and support